Stop the war

 Introduction

-This article elucidates the architectural structure of TBMQ, encompassing analysis of the data flow among diverse components and delineating the underlying architectural decisions.
-TBMQ is meticulously engineered to embody the following attributes:
+This article explains the architectural structure of TBMQ, breaking down how data moves between different components and outlining the core architectural choices.
+TBMQ is designed with great care to implement the following attributes:

-• scalability: it constitutes a horizontally scalable platform constructed using cutting-edge open-source technologies.
+• Scalability: it is a horizontally scalable platform constructed using cutting-edge open-source technologies;

-• fault-tolerance: no single point of failure, each broker (node) within the cluster is indistinguishable in terms of functionality.
+• Fault tolerance: no single point of failure; each broker (node) within the cluster is identical in terms of functionality;

 Architecture diagram

-The subsequent diagram illustrates the pivotal constituents of the broker and the route of message transmission.
+The following diagram shows the pivotal parts of the broker and the route of message transmission.

 image